raduvarga/raduvarga.com/_pages/contact.md

 ---
 If you wish to get in contact, feel free to leave me a message in the form or via any of the social platforms below.

-If you have a question about the UA Midi Control App, you can also check the active Topics in the App's Discussion Group <a href="https://www.everforo.com/g/uamidicontrol/all/All" target="_blank"> HERE </a>.
+If you have a question about the UA Midi Control App, you can also check the active Topics in the App's forum <a href="https://www.reddit.com/r/UaMidiControl/" target="_blank"> HERE </a>.
 <br><br>